Rafting the Flathead River on Glacier National Park’s Border, Montana

 How to Plan a Glacier Country Rafting Trip

 If you need equipment or a guide for rafting, hiking, fishing, or biking, give Glacier Guides Montana Raft a call at 406-387-5555.
 After all, you won’t know if you don’t go!
+This is a really easy activity to add to your Montana trip.
+Plan a morning half day trip and then drive the Going to the Sun Road through Glacier National Park in the afternoon.
+Or spend a few days in Glacier then a few days on the river.
+There are lots of options.

 NOTE: We (2TravelDads) have hit the Flathead River with Glacier Guides Montana Raft, and we’ve also stayed with them at their lodge.
 Their rafting operation is very thorough and great for families and people with more adventurous rafting tastes.
 We loved our time with them and have directed many friends and followers to them.